grafana/loki/docs/sources/configuration/_index.md

   # CLI flag: -<prefix>.lrucache.max-items
   [max_items: <int> | default = 50000]

-  # Whether LRUCache should be enabled or not.
+  # Whether a LRU cache (last-recently used) should be enabled or not.
   # CLI flag: -<prefix>.lrucache.enabled
   [enabled: <boolean> | default = false]